Stars Behavioral Health Group

 Full Service Partnership (FSP) for Transition Age Youth (ages 16-25) provides young people with individual and group counseling, case management, medication management, crisis intervention, and job counseling, and a wide range of other services and supports.
 Services are an intensive, community-based and family-centered approach.
 Nontraditional approaches provide “whatever it takes” to help youth and their family to succeed.
 Services are provided at 58471 29 Palms Hwy., Ste.
 102 in Yucca Valley.

 Full Service Partnership (FSP) for Adults (age 18 to 59) and families who have a mental illness or condition, have been hospitalized (or are at risk), and those who need individualized mental health services and linkage to services.
 This person-centered program provides individual and family counseling, psychiatric care, medication management, independent living skills development, and more.
-Services are provided in Yucca Valley at 7281 Dumosa Ave. and at 12188 Hesperia Road, Victorville.
+Services are provided in Yucca Valley, Victorville, and San Bernardino.
 More…

 Mental Health Court provides intense FSP services to adult residents in San Bernardino County who are on probation and participate in the mental health court program.
 Violent offenders and parolees are excluded from program admission.